shapeandshare/dicebox.core/README.md

 * **Sensory Batch Processor**

     A back-end service for batch order processing.
 Will take requests from the message queue, and then create a corresponding queue with data for a consumer.

+* **Training Service**

+    The training service is a REST API used to request training.

+* **Training Processor Service**

+    A back-end service for picking up a training request, and performing the training.

 Audience
 --------